4Fingers Crispy Chicken: History

-4Fingers is located in malls such as ION Orchard, Plaza Singapura, Orchard Gateway and Changi Airport.
-In 2015, they opened their first overseas store in Kuala Lumpur, Malaysia located in Mid Valley Megamall and NU Sentral in December 2016.
+In 2015, they opened their first overseas store in Kuala Lumpur, Malaysia.
 In June 2017, 4FINGERS announced its expansion to Australia, with their first store located on Bourke Street, Melbourne.
-A branch in Los Angeles closed by November 2020.

 In September 2019, 4Fingers announced its acquisition of 50% stake in Australia-based Mad Mex Fresh Mexican Grill (Mad Mex).
-Mad Mex is an Australian Mexican QSR brand with a strong presence in New Zealand as well.

 As part of the partnership, 4Fingers will initially establish Mad Mex's presence in Southeast Asia and expects to open a number of outlets in Singapore and Malaysia by the end of 2019.